Hotmail Blacklist Removal

 We do not provide desktop support.
 If you have a personal account with an email issue, call your ISP.
 We cannot assist unless you have a Linux server with root level access.
 We have no formal affiliation with Hotmail or MSN.

-If you cannot send emails to Hotmail or MSN, your server may have been blacklisted.
+If you cannot send emails to Hotmail or MSN, then your server’s IP address maybe blacklisted.
 Here are some tips to get removed from the MSN blacklist.
 This is another installment of our Spam Blacklist Removal Series, so be sure to check out the series for other ISPs.

 - Verify you are on the MSN blacklist.